Volunteers

 Opportunities Include:

-• Tutoring school-age children in Basic Reading
+• Tutoring school-aged children or adults in Basic Reading

-• Tutoring school-age children in Basic Writing
+• Tutoring school-age children or adults in Basic Writing

-• Tutoring school-age children in Basic Math
+• Tutoring school-age children or adults in Basic Math

-• Helping with Social Media: Facebook, Instagram, etc.
+• Helping with Social Media

 • Assessing new students

-• Assisting office staff
+• Assisting administrative staff

 Meet a Tutor!

-Thanks Samih for being a dedicated volunteer!!!
+Thank you, Samih, for being a dedicated volunteer!!!

 Strength-Based Language!